 vault write ssh/config/ca generate_signing_key=true

-Step 3: Extract the SSH CA Public Key
+Step 3 — Distribute the CA Public Key

 vault read -field=public_key ssh/config/ca > vault-ca.pub